-(C) pay an attorney admission fee of \$250.00 made payable to Clerk, District Court of Guam.
+(C) pay an attorney admission fee fixed by the Judicial Conference of the United States, together with an assessment in an amount to be set by the Court, made payable to Clerk, District Court of Guam.

 (4) Any attorney so admitted and any attorney previously admitted who would now be eligible for admission under subsection (a) of this Rule shall be deemed to be an active member of the Bar of this Court.